DisruptiveCollective/ContentAI/README.md

 # ContentAI

+Generated with a custom GPT using GPT4, Web Browsing, DALLE-3 and Code Interpreter

+TODO: Self improving code using agents

+Link to conversation below

 ContentAI is a Python-based tool that leverages the power of OpenAI's GPT-4 for automated content generation.
 It's designed to create engaging articles, tweets, and infographics based on trending topics, making it an ideal solution for content creators, marketers, and social media enthusiasts.

 ## Features